 - Close and re-open VS Code, and it’ll either automatically load it or make your project’s workspace available under Recent!

 If you have other workspaces and need to switch between them, go to File -> Open Workspace… or F1, type open work and choose what you need from there.
 I prefer to keep these files outside of WordPress.

 Optional extra, the symbolic link

 If this is a WordPress plugin, I usually symbolic link the project folder (or better, the development/production build) to /wp-content/plugins/ folder.
 The left path is the real folder; the right one is the symbolic link.

 Marvel at your creation and start coding

-This concludes my tutorial for setting up remote development with Visual Studio Code.
-I used to work in Cloud9 which is now also owned by Amazon but trust me it’s not this fast and awesome.
-Initially, it seemed cool as it ran in the browser, but it wasn’t configurable much.
+A working setup concludes my tutorial for setting up remote development with Visual Studio Code.
+I used to code in Cloud9, which is now also owned by Amazon, but it’s not this fast and awesome.
+Initially, it seemed cool as it ran in the browser, but it wasn’t very configurable.
 If you are reading this, you already know certain benefits of VS Code, and being able to use it remotely is truly a blessing.
 A huge community of developers is creating extensions that help you tune everything to your liking.
-Frequent updates have got your back.
+Expect frequent updates!
 VS Code seems to be the trendiest editor since 2018, look how rapidly it grows: